scheb/2fa/README.md

 Compatibility
 -------------
-- Use bundle version 4.x for Symfony 3.4 and 4.x (**Recommended version**)
+- **Recommended version:** Bundle version 4.x is compatible with Symfony 3.4, 4.x and 5.x.
-- Use bundle version 2.x for Symfony < 3.4
+- Bundle version 3.x is compatible with Symfony 3.4, 4.x and 5.x.

-- Use bundle version 1.x for Symfony < 2.6
+Previous versions are no longer maintained, please consider upgrading.

 Security
 --------